soundpress/RulesOfNYC/docs/c34/index.rst

 (d) Civil Penalties.

-   (1) Pursuant to Section 3-223(c) and (d) of the Lobbying Law, lobbyists or clients that fail to cure a violation within fourteen (14) business days after the date of emailing or mailing of a notice to cure, whichever is earlier, will be subject to a civil penalty based upon the following schedule:
+   (1) Pursuant to § 3-223(c) and (d) of the Lobbying Law, lobbyists or clients that fail to cure a violation within fourteen (14) business days after the date of emailing or mailing of a notice to cure, whichever is earlier, will be subject to a civil penalty based upon the following schedule: